MSR Access 3

 - The fly doesn’t fully extend to the ground, and therefore you must create a snow wall for protection from drafts and drifts.

 - Could use more ventilation.

 - We would prefer if it came with snow stakes as well as pegs.

 Hilleberg tents are known for their impressive strength relative to weight, and the Allak is a formidable competitor to the Access.
-The tents share a two door and vestibule build, and both are quick and easy to pitch in the snow.
-From our experience with both, the Hilleberg Allak gets the clear edge in terms of material quality and toughness, and it’s made to withstand higher winds and more snow loading with its strong dome shape.
-But the Allak is almost $1,000, weighs over 6 pounds, and is only offered in a 2-person model.
-If space and weight take precedence on a backcountry trip, such as our upcoming trek in Peru, the Access is the better choice.
+The tents share a two-door-and-vestibule build, and both are quick and easy to pitch in the snow.
+From our experience with both, the Hilleberg Allak 2 gets the clear edge in terms of material quality and toughness, and it’s made to withstand higher winds and more snow loading with its strong dome shape.
+But the Allak is over $1,000, weighs over 6 pounds, and is only offered in a two-person model.
+If space and weight take precedence on a backcountry trip, the Access is the better choice.

 REI Co-op’s Arete ASL 2 is another intriguing double-wall option in the same category as the Access.
 It offers notably better protection than a 3-season tent, but like the Access, isn’t built for especially strong winds or heavy snow.
 Not to mention, at 5 pounds 10 ounces, it’s a full 2 pounds heavier than the two-person Access.
 That said, the Arete boosts the square footage to 32.9 and comes in $200 cheaper than the MSR tent.
 Both the Arete and MSR will get you through shoulder seasons and mild winter trips just fine, but in the end, we prefer carrying less on our backs—and for that reason, we give the nod to the Access.